-Processing of special category data is prohibited (Article 9), except where one of the following exemptions applies (which, in effect, operate as secondary bases which must be established for the lawful processing of special category data, in addition to an Article 6 basis):
+Processing of special category data is prohibited (Article 9 GDPR), except where one of the following exemptions applies (which, in effect, operate as secondary bases which must be established for the lawful processing of special category data, in addition to Article 6 GDPR basis):

-- with the explicit consent of the data subject; - where necessary for the purposes of carrying out obligations and exercising rights under employment, social security and social protection law or a collective agreement; - where necessary to protect the vital interests of the data subject or another natural person who is physically or legally incapable of giving consent; - in limited circumstances by certain not-for-profit bodies; - where processing relates to the personal data which are manifestly made public by the data subject; - where processing is necessary for the establishment, exercise or defence of legal claims or where courts are acting in their legal capacity; - where necessary for reasons of substantial public interest on the basis of Union or Member State law, proportionate to the aim pursued and with appropriate safeguards; - where necessary for preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, provision of health or social care or treatment of the management of health or social care systems and services; - where necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of health care and of medical products and devices; or - where necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with restrictions set out in Article 89(1).
+- with the explicit consent of the data subject; - where necessary for the purposes of carrying out obligations and exercising rights under employment, social security and - social protection law or a collective agreement; - · where necessary to protect the vital interests of the data subject or another natural person who is physically or legally - incapable of giving consent; - in limited circumstances by certain not-for-profit bodies; - where processing relates to the personal data which are manifestly made public by the data subject; - where processing is necessary for the establishment, exercise or defense of legal claims or where courts are acting in their - where necessary for reasons of substantial public interest on the basis of Union or Member State law, proportionate to the aim pursued and with appropriate safeguards; - where necessary for preventative or occupational medicine, for assessing the working capacity of the employee, medical diagnosis, provision of health or social care or treatment of the management of health or social care systems and services; - where necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of health care and of medical products and devices; or - where necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with restrictions set out in Article 89(1) GDPR.

-Member States are permitted to introduce domestic laws including further conditions and limitations for processing with regard to processing genetic data, biometric data and health data.
+ZVOP-2 includes further conditions and limitations for processing with regard to processing genetic data, biometric data and data related to ethnicity and race.
+Part 13 of Patients' Rights Act sets forth further limitations with regard to processing health data.